y-arjun-y/arjunyadav/blog-posts/linear-algebra-in-10-minutes.md

 \\[\text{Projection} = |s|\cos\theta = \frac{r \cdot s}{|r|}\\]

-The problem with the above definition for projection is that it doesn't give us any sense of dirrection.
+The problem with the above definition for projection is that it doesn't give us any sense of direction.
 For that, we can say

 \\[\text{Vector projection} = r\frac{r\cdot s}{r \cdot r} \text{ or } r\frac{r\cdot s}{|r|^2} \\]

 Last thing, notice that when \\(\theta = 0^{\circ}\\), \\(r \cdot s = |r||s|\\) (since \\(\cos 0^{\circ} = 1\\)).
 Similarly, when \\(\theta = 90^{\circ}\\), \\(r \cdot s = 0\\) (since \\(\cos 90^{\circ} = 0\\)) and when \\(\theta = 180^{\circ}\\), \\(r \cdot s = -|r||s|\\) (since \\(\cos 180^{\circ} = -1\\))

-## Closer look on matrices
+## Closer look at matrices

 ### Transformations and changing basis